JochenHansoul/add-aria-to-table/README.md

 # Adding ARIA Roles to a Table

-## Intro

-Adds or re-adds ARIA roles to an HTML table and itss child elements.
+Adds or re-adds ARIA roles to an HTML table and its child elements.
-Specifically made to re-add the ARIA to a table that has been made responsive by CSS.
+Intended to re-add the ARIA to a table that has been made responsive by CSS.

 ## ARIA Roles